 - Service guide rack

-SBS Transit and SMRT have Passenger Service Offices which are open throughout the day and handle commuter inquiries.
+SBS Transit has a Passenger Service Offices which is open throughout the day and handle commuter inquiries.
 Ang Mo Kio Interchange is fully integrated with AMK Hub, and retail outlets are available all under one roof.

 Service 265 calls at Ang Mo Kio Int as an enroute stop in both directions, but terminates at Ang Mo Kio Depot.